PicassoCT/Journeywar/README.md

 ##Centrail Confederacy vs Journeyman##

-Remember how geared up the Combine of the Half-Life Universe were?
+Remember how geared up the Combine of the Half-Life Universe where?

 You are about to find out what they were fighting and what was pushing them onwards.

 Pick your side citizen -become either a Planetary Administrator - or go wild and join the Journeyman, a transdimensional, biotech glider-gunsociety.